Ivy-Apps/ivy-wallet/README.md

 ## Community Projects

-> ⚠️ Disclaimer: The listed community projects are independently developed and not affiliated with Ivy Apps Ltd. As such, we cannot vouch for their functionality, security, or intentions.
-Your participation in these projects is entirely at your own discretion and risk.
-Ivy Apps Ltd expressly disclaims any warranties, express or implied, and shall not be liable for any damages or losses resulting from the use of these third-party projects.
+> ⚠️ Disclaimer: The community projects listed are independently developed and not affiliated with Ivy Apps Ltd. Consequently, we cannot vouch for their functionality, security or intentions.
+Your engagement with these projects is solely at your own discretion and risk.
+Ivy Apps Ltd explicitly disclaims any warranties, express or implied, and shall not be held liable for any damages or losses resulting from the use of these community-developed projects.
 >
 ### [ivy-wallet-web](https://github.com/pratikkabade/ivy-wallet-web) by [Pratik Kabade](https://github.com/pratikkabade)